 Discover Scenic San Antonio

 San Antonio Ecotourism is an informational website dedicated to describing parks and preserves, outdoor San Antonio activities and nature-oriented organizations from an insider's perspective.
 If you're interested in San Antonio birding, you've come to the right place!
 The site was created by Lora Reynolds of Reynolds Write, a marketing copywriting firm.
 Lora is a member of Bexar Audubon Society, San Antonio Audubon Society, Alamo Area Master Naturalists and Professional Tour Guide Association—San Antonio.
-Photos and technical assistance by Michael Shaw.
+She photographed most of the birds that appear on this site; other photos and technical assistance by Michael Shaw.

 GET HELP WITH PLANT & ANIMAL ID